pump-io/pump.io/README.md

 ## Wiki

-For more information please check out the git hub wiki : https://github.com/e14n/pump.io/wiki
+For more information please check out the [GitHub wiki](https://github.com/e14n/pump.io/wiki)

 or clone it via the following command: